tamkadin/BioRank/README.md

 ## 📘 Introduction

 Recent studies have shown that PageRank-based approaches can help identify disease-related genes from biological networks.
 However, traditional methods mainly rely on network topology and overlook vital biological factors such as gene expression, functional annotations, and similarity between gene pairs.
-In this study, we propose an Enhanced PageRank algorithm that integrates multi-omics data—including PPI networks, co-expression, gene ontology (GO, KEGG, Reactome), and differentially expressed genes—into a unified framework.
+In this study, we propose BioRank (an Enhanced PageRank algorithm) that integrates multi-omics data—including PPI networks, co-expression, gene ontology (GO, KEGG, Reactome), and differentially expressed genes—into a unified framework.
 By modifying the personalization vector and applying weighted diffusion, our method improves the ability to prioritize cancer-related genes more accurately than classical PageRank and other network propagation approaches.

 <p align="center">
   <img src="imgs/Ảnh2.jpg" alt="BioRank Overview" width="600"/>